 Just like every other festival, the season of harvest is celebrated all across India albeit under different names.
 Some call it Pongal, some call it Lohri, while some, Makar Sankranti.
 But no matter what you call it, the season of harvest is celebrated unilaterally across India.
 And when something is so popular, how can Bollywood resist making a movie or two about it.
-So here goes a list of movies that depict stories related to farming on the silver screen.
+So here goes a list of harvest films that depict stories related to farming on the silver screen.

-A film from the early days of Indian cinema, based in a bygone era that is still remembered by this film and many others like it, Do Bigha Zamin follows the story of a debt-stricken family and their struggles to save their 2 acres of land from a loan shark.
+A festive film from the early days of Indian cinema, based in a bygone era that is still remembered by this film and many others like it, Do Bigha Zamin follows the story of a debt-stricken family and their struggles to save their 2 acres of land from a loan shark.

 Another highly revered film from the same era, Mother India is the story of a lady who against crushing odds persevered in providing an upbringing to her children.
 The film is set in a village and the lives of the characters revolve around farming.

 Manthan is the first crowd-funded film in India.
 The film was entirely crowd-funded by 5,00,000 farmers of Gujarat, who donated Rs.
 2 each.
 Set in the formative years of the White revolution of India, the film presents a dramatized version of the origin of the White Revolution.